fkarimzadeh6/CX4240_project/README.md

 The parameter 'C' is the penalty parameter for error in an SVM and determines the degree of softness of an SVM.
 A lower value of C allows some support vectors to be placed on the wrong side of the margin, therby trading error in training for more robustness and stability in the model overall.
 A high value of C hardens the SVM, allowing little missclassification.
 The variation in accuracy with changes in C is shown.
 The graph shows a maxima for C at around 3.0, showing the SVM to be somwhat soft in nature.
 Hardening the SVM with high C values shows drastic decline in accuracy, as if expected due to a hit on the robustness of the model as a whole.

 ### Hyperparameter, gamma:
+The gamma parameter determines the spread of the RBF kernel.
+It can be thought of as the inverse of the radius of influence of the samples that are considered to be support vectors by the kernel.
+A small value of gamma forces teh kernel to adopt a somewhat linear shape, redcuing its curvature.
+A high vlaue of gamma makes the kernel a bit more non-linear, often allowing islands of decision boundaries to be generated.

 ### Accuracy of SVM